ponylang/rfcs/text/0000-modulo-operator.md

 # Summary

 Add a modulo operator `%%` for integer types that is defined as the remainder after floor division.
-Most importantly the result always has the sign of the Divisor, in contrast to `rem` (`%` operator), whose results always have the result of the dividend.
+Most importantly the result always has the sign of the Divisor, in contrast to `rem` (`%` operator), whose results always have the sign of the dividend.
 This RFC will also add floored division as a method on integer types.

 # Motivation